 Following the completion of the data collection and analysis, a review of the Reams Road corridor will be completed to assess travel patterns, existing and projected travel demand, the presence of environmentally sensitive areas and ways to improve mobility in the Reams Road area.
 This analysis will be documented in a Corridor Analysis Technical Memorandum.

 A key component of this study is the open and transparent exchange of information and feedback from stakeholders and the general public.
 Throughout the study, public feedback will be collected and reviewed.
 Individuals can remain informed about the study’s progress through this website, newsletters, and public meetings.
-After the second public meeting, the study recommendations will be presented to the Orange County Local Planning Agency (LPA) and the Orange County Board of County Commissioners.
-The study concludes with the Orange County Board of County Commissioners taking action on the study recommendations.
+After the second public meeting, the study recommendations were presented to the Orange County Local Planning Agency (LPA).
+The study concludes with the Orange County Board of County Commissioners (BCC) taking action on the study recommendations at the BCC Public Hearing.
 If the recommendations are accepted, the proposed improvements will move forward into the design phase, once funding is available.